Skip to main content

 Figure \(\PageIndex{1}\): Stars closer than 200 parsecs.
 Distances and apparent magnitudes were measured by the Hipparcos satellite.
 This population of stars shows a clear main sequence (luminosity class V) and a subgiant (IV) and giant (III) branches.
 There are a few white dwarfs, but why are there no class I or class II stars in this plot?
 How do you think the structure in this diagram would change if the y-axis was "apparent" magnitude instead of "absolute" magnitude?

-This page titled 3.1: Types of Stars is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.1: Types of Stars is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation